irahbt/simple-sourdough/README.md

 - 'Special Elite' was used for headings and titles as well as the main logo.
 This type-writer like font was chosen to give the impression of a story or a book.
 - 'Knewave' was used to promote premium content to make it look like a poster.
 - 'IBM Plex Sans' was used for all other text.
-It was chosen for it's readability.
+It was chosen for its readability.
 - A range of font sizes and weights were used to denote importance.
 - All fonts had Sans Serif as the back-up font.